risasaya/Hacktiv8_Final-Project/README.md

 # Hacktiv8_Final-Project
- This repository contains the final project of the Independent Data Science Study at Hacktiv8
+ This repository contains the final project of the Independent Data Science Study at Hacktiv8.
+I use this repository as my portfolio.

 ## Final Project 1 : Uber and Lyft Price Prediction using Linear Regression